marcnoon/LeWM/installing_claude/README.md

 - The LTS (Long Term Support) version of Node.js is recommended for stability
 - Keep your API key secure and never commit it to version control
 - You may want to update npm if prompted: `npm install -g npm@latest`

+@workspace how do get to this folder form my ubuntu bash prompt?
+C:\src\LeWM-Private?
+Currently I'm on: (base) PS C:\folder\MyRepo> ubuntu mnoon@WIN-VBPM6HICCJC:<del>$ pwd /home/mnoon mnoon@WIN-VBPM6HICCJC:</del>$

+Workspace
+Collecting workspace information

+To access your Windows folder LeWM-Private from your Ubuntu (WSL) bash prompt, use the /mnt/c/ mount point.
+The equivalent path is:

+You can then run ls to see the contents.